 One technology used by Huang and other neurosurgeons is the NeuraGen Nerve Guide, a hollow, absorbable collagen tube through which nerve fibers can grow and find each other.
 The technology is often used to repair nerve damage over short distances less than half an inch long.

 In the PLoS One study, Huang’s team compared several methods to try to bridge a nerve gap of about half an inch in rats.
-The team transplanted nerve cells from a different type of rat into the wound site and compared results when the NeuraGen technology was was used alone or when it was paired with DRG cells or with other cells known as Schwann cells.
+The team transplanted nerve cells from a different type of rat into the wound site and compared results when the NeuraGen technology was used alone or when it was paired with DRG cells or with other cells known as Schwann cells.